Carol Guthrie/Dan Virkstis, (202) 224-4515

 American Opportunity Tax Credit.
 The proposal would create a $2,500 higher education tax credit that is available for the first four years of college.
 The credit phases out for individual taxpayers with adjusted gross income of $80,000 ($160,000 married filing jointly).
-Thirty percent of the available credit is refundable.
-In the original Chairman’s Mark, this proposal was estimated to cost $12.9 billion over ten years.
-A new score incorporating an amendment by Senator Jon Kyl (R-Ariz.), slightly changing eligibility for the tax credit, is pending.
+Thirty percent of the available creditis refundable.
+This proposal is estimated to cost $12.9 billion over ten years.

 JOB-CREATING TAX CUTS AND FINANCIAL RELIEF FOR BUSINESSES

 Increase of the Net Operating Loss Carry Back Period.
 The proposal would extend the carry back period for NOLs from 2 years to 5 years for NOLs arising in taxable years ending in 2008 and 2009.
 This provision would not apply to entities that received funding from TARP (Troubled Asset Relief Program).This proposal is estimated to cost $17.2 billion over ten years.